nrobinson2000/po-util/README.md

 # Tips

-Po-util makes it easy to develop firmware for Particle devices.

-Po-util supports the Photon, P1, and Electron devices.

-Here is the directory structure of a full po-util project:
+The directory structure of a full po-util project is arranged like so:

 ```
 po-util_project/